ChiliPaneer/Plannr/README.md

 # Plannr
-An availability calendar for you and your friends to helps with planning dates for events.
+An availability calendar for you and your friends to help with planning dates for events.